jadebaek/jadebaek.github.io/README.md

 # Seo Young "Jade" Baek: Neuroscience & Lab Engineering Portfolio

 I am a neuroscience researcher and lab engineer who specializes in building accessible scientific tools.
-With a strong foundation in 3D printing and electronics, I focus on creating hardware solutions for euroscience experiments, including drug self-administration, head-fix setups, and advanced imaging.
+With a strong foundation in 3D printing and electronics, I focus on creating hardware solutions for neuroscience experiments, including drug self-administration, head-fix setups, and advanced imaging.
+Currently, I am pursuing to expand my research skillset to non-invasive, high-resolution neuroimaging, brain-computer interface (BCI), and development of accessible neuroprosthetics.

 This repository showcases a selection of lab-built projects and hardware innovations.